Bu ol Qalam

-Bu ol Qalam (بوالقلم, also Romanized as Bū ol Qalam; also known as Bolqalam) is a village in Larijan-e Sofla Rural District, Larijan District, Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 149, in 44 families.
+Bu ol Qalam (بوالقلم) (Note: Also romanized as Bū ol Qalam; also known as Bolqalam) is a village in Larijan-e Sofla Rural District of Larijan District in Amol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 149 in 44 households.
+The following census in 2011 counted 138 people in 43 households.
+The 2016 census measured the population of the village as 247 people in 74 households.